wheelofheaven/wheelofheaven.io/content/es/wiki/encyclopedia/list-of-megalithic-sites.md

 ---
-title: "List of megalithic sites"
+title: "Lista de sitios megalíticos"
 description: "List of megalithic sites.
 An extensive enumeration of known megalithic sites that more or less clearly feature the fingerprints of advanced architectural building qualities."
 lead: "An extensive enumeration of known megalithic sites that more or less clearly feature the fingerprints of advanced architectural building qualities."
 date: 2022-09-20T00:00:00+00:00